WeblateOrg/weblate/docs/admin.rst

 -------------------------

-Weblate has builtin support for several machine translation services and it's up to adminitrator to enable them.
+Weblate has builtin support for several machine translation services and it's up to administrator to enable them.
 The services have different terms of use, so please check whether you are allowed to use them before enabling in Weblate.
 The individual services are enabled using :setting:`MACHINE_TRANSLATION_SERVICES`.